 Developing cell lines for cultivated seafood

-Dr. Kevan Main and Dr. Cathy Walsh at Mote Marine Laboratory in Florida are identifying species, developing methodology, and developing cell lines for optimal cultivated seafood.
+Dr. Kevan Main and Dr. Cathy Walsh are identifying species, developing methodology, and creating cell lines for optimal cultivated seafood at Mote Marine Laboratory in Florida.

 PRODUCTION PLATFORM: Cultivated

 TECHNOLOGY SECTOR: Cell line development

 Isolating cells is a primary initial R&D challenge for many cultivated meat companies.
 Procuring existing cell lines or establishing new lines also presents a barrier to entry for academic researchers wishing to contribute to advances in cultivated meat.
 Mote Marine’s GFI-funded research focuses on addressing this issue through the development and characterization of cell lines for aquatic species.

 Phase 1: Creating redfish and shrimp cell lines

 Phase 1 of this project aims to develop cell lines from redfish (Sciaenops ocellatus) and whiteleg shrimp (Litopenaeus vannamei) to characterize those cells’ proliferative properties and differentiation potential.
 Through this work, growth media formulations that allow for the proliferation of the developed cell lines and exploring methods for inducing myogenesis in the created cell lines will also be developed.
 Additionally, this work will lower the barrier to entry for other researchers in the field of cultivated seafood by eliminating the need to develop their own cell lines.
 It will also advance the field by furthering our knowledge of cell line research from aquatic animals and helping to select optimal species for future cell line development.